Ellsworth Might Just Be One of Maine’s Best-Kept Secrets

 The Grand Theater

-Located in downtown Ellsworth, The Grand Theater is one of the most popular cultural attractions in the city.
+Located in downtown Ellsworth, The Grand is one of the most popular cultural attractions in the city.
 This historic theater has been completely restored and updated with modern technology while still retaining its classic charm.

 You can catch one of its many performing arts productions, concerts, and other events all year around.
 Past shows have featured comedy acts including Maine’s Bob Marley, music concerts, and musical plays.